oisee/zvdb/implementation.md

 **Path A - Bitwise Operations**

+How do we calculate dot product for such encoding?
-Bitwise multiplication is XOR: With 0 and 1 as +1 and -1:
+Bitwise multiplication is **XOR**: With 0 and 1 as +1 and -1:

 -   **0 xor 0 = 0** *(+1 \* +1 = +1 )*
 -   **1 xor 1 = 0** *(-1 \* -1 = +1 )*